 Dr. Fellows bit his tongue, for in his mind it was he that was in the company of children.
 “I’ll give you another two hundred thousand,” he said.
 “Call it ‘hazard pay’.”

 Quiet fell over the gathering.
 McVeigh folded his arms, deciding the matter on their behalf.
 It may have been an uneasy alliance, but there was little most men wouldn’t do for the right price.

 “Then we have an understanding,” Dr. Fellows said.
 Their silence was confirmation.

-Ultimately their griping was of no consequence, so long as the plan moved forward.
-The scientist took a seat to one side, and allowed the professionals to hash out the details, while he ruminated on his role in things to come.
+Their griping was of no consequence, so long as the plan moved forward.
+The scientist took a seat to one side, and allowed the professionals to hash out details.
+He ruminated on his role in things to come.
 Though these men did not know it, they would be present for a world changing event.

 To be continued…